pontoon-data/Pontoon/docs/docs/getting-started/quick-start.md

 Navigate to `http://localhost:3000` to start exploring Pontoon or checkout the API docs at `http://localhost:8000/docs`.

+The [Transfer Quick Start Guide](./transfer-quick-start.md) has the next steps for building your first data sync!

-To learn about adding a source, check out the [Sources & Destinations documentation](../sources-destinations/overview.md).
+To learn more about a specific source or destination, check out the [Sources & Destinations docs](../sources-destinations/overview.md).